Insights into the forces shaping our industry.

-Recently, Egret has launched two initiatives: Electriconnect.com and our Egret Consulting Services.
-The basis for both ventures is that we’re leveraging 19 years of confidential conversations with CEOs, Presidents, GMs, Owners, Investors, Boards and VPs.
+We’re leveraging 21 years of confidential conversations with CEOs, Presidents, GMs, Owners, Investors, Boards and VPs.
 We’ve consulted on strategic plans, organizational strategy, channel strategy and compensation policies.
 Our value to our clients is the legacy of these conversations and emphasizes that we’re an active participant in the electrical industry at large.
 We speak at conferences, we write articles for trade journals, we attend trade shows, technical conferences and investor forums.
-Our mantra is to meet new people; every day, which brings me to the changes in our industry.
+Our mantra is to meet new people; every day, which brings us to the changes in our industry.

 Most of our clients have some belief that they are experts in their segment.
 This belief manifests itself into responses that ‘we know everybody’; or we know our competitors better than anyone; or we know all our customers.
 Those beliefs are based in confidence or they’re based in tenure and they are never truly accurate.

-Let’s try some fun facts, please guess how many companies, located in the US, there are for each category:
+Let’s play a fun little game, please guess how many companies, located in the US, there are for each category:

 So, the point of this exercise is this… if you can’t accurately assess the number of competitors you have; how does that impact your annual strategic planning efforts?

-How do you calculate ‘market share’ if you’re missing hundreds of competitors that you don’t even know about?
+How do you calculate ‘market share’ if you’re missing new competitors, and subsequently the key talent at each competitor, that you don’t even know about?

 If your plan is to simply outcompete your top 3 competitors; how does that strategy address the impact of hundreds of smaller companies each taking a $1M+ from that market pool, each year?
 Your sales may grow; but your presence is declining.
 Eventually you will be outcompeting large companies that overall have lost relevance.

 Business has changed.
 New channel players are selling basic ‘stuff’ every day… but, do you know them?
-And I’m not talking about Amazon.; I’m talking about new companies, selling new technologies through their industry relationships; which may not include legacy channels.
+We’re talking about new companies, selling new technologies through their industry relationships; which may not include legacy channels.

 Business has changed.
 Technology has changed the industry.
 Software, sensors, electronics, wireless, communications… .
-IoT.
 We’ve changed.
 Buying influences have changed.
-Competitors may be companies that you ‘know’; like Cisco, or Ferguson…but more than likely, they’re someone you’ve never heard of.
-Even traditional channel players are changing; industrial and plumbing distributors sell lighting; NEMRA and lighting reps are selling wire, power distribution and lighting equipment; wire manufacturers are promoting wireless solutions.
+Competitors may be companies that you ‘know’; but there may be someone you’ve never heard of.
+Even traditional channel players are changing; industrial and plumbing distributors sell lighting; NEMRA and lighting reps are selling wire, power distribution and lighting equipment; wire manufacturers are promoting wireless.

 We lose 10,000 baby boomers every day to retirement.
+Technology is evolving as you’re reading this.
 Your good customers are changing rapidly.
-New talent can come from anywhere; tech, industrial, consumer or more.
 It’s no longer who you know; it’s who you don’t know.